Cognitive decline does not erase a person’s identity, dignity, or capacity for meaning.

 Preserving that truth is just as important as any lab marker.

-Because beyond biology, there are profound emotional factors that shape how you experiences each day.
+Because beyond biology, there are profound emotional factors that shape how we experience each day.

 2. Love, kindness and the simple comfort of being together remains some of the most potent forms of healing.